Geldof Africa fund raises $200 million

-JOHANNESBURG Irish rock star Bob Geldof has raised $200 million (126.4 million pounds) for his "8 Mile" African private equity fund, cementing a shift in his global anti-poverty crusade from rich world debt forgiveness to promoting private enterprise.
+JOHANNESBURG Feb 13 Irish rock star Bob Geldof has raised $200 million for his "8 Mile" African private equity fund, cementing a shift in his global anti-poverty crusade from rich world debt forgiveness to promoting private enterprise.

 "Africa is now a continent of extraordinary business and investment opportunity," Geldof, who has become one of Africa's most astute and knowledgeable economic commentators, said in a statement on Monday.